serversformanagers/serversformanagers.github.io/about.md

 ## Support Us!

-If you find this site useful, you can show your support by providing donating to the project:
+If you find this site useful, you can show your support by donating to this project:

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">